PhilippeMarcMeyer/vanillaSelectBox/README.md

 # vanillaSelectBox v0.71 (New : remote search)

+Remote search is still buggy : it does not work well with the "select all" checkbox :-(

 ### A nice select/multiselect ui with no dependency and two levels support thru optgroups

 ### New : you can use the discussions page to help me improve this little tool or even suggest other plugins